bitcometz/survey_old/source/computing_resource.rst

 Survey
 --------------------------------------------------------------------------------

-We suggest 50Gb memory and 25 cpu for mecat alignment.
+We suggest 50 Gb memory and 25 cpu for a 850M genome.
+It will take roughly 20min.

 Assembly
 --------------------------------------------------------------------------------